+Item #10-Section II (A)(11)(c), Substantive Standards, Standards of Accreditation indicates that a school may award credit based on an incoming student's prior learning experience, provided that the school has appropriate written criteria used to evaluate equivalency and award credit for only such prior learning experience garnered through education and training in areas such as, service in the armed forces, employment and on the job training, apprenticeships, or other demonstrated competency or learning sources.
+Credits awarded may not exceed 10% of the credits required for the program.

+Item #30 - Section IV (B)(1), Substantive Standards, Standards of Accreditation requires that institutions avoid the use of ACCSC accredited status in a false or misleading manner.
+Therefore, applicant schools and proposed branches should not publish Catalog Checklist Item #30 in the applicant school's catalog or proposed branche's catalog.
+Rather, applicant schools and proposed branches should submit - with each copy of the school's catalog submitted for Commission review - a draft copy of Checklist Item #30 for inclusion in the school's catalog upon a grant of accreditation.

+1 Item #24 - Section IV (B)(1), Substantive Standards, Standards of Accreditation requires that institutions avoid the use of ACCSC accredited status in a false or misleading manner.
+Therefore, applicant schools and proposed branches should not publish Catalog Checklist Item #24 in the applicant school's catalog or proposed branch's catalog.
+Rather, applicant schools and proposed branches should submit - with each copy of the school's catalog submitted for Commission review - a draft copy of Checklist Item #24 for inclusion in the school's catalog upon a grant of accreditation.

-- † Item #10 Section II (A)(II)(e), Substantive Standards, Standards of Accreditation indicates that a school may award credit based on an incoming student's prior learning experience, provided that the school has appropriate written criteria used to evaluate equivalency and award credit for only such prior learning experience garnered through education and training in areas such as, service in the armed forces, employment and on the job training, apprenticeships, or other demonstrated competency or learning sources.
-Credits awarded may not exceed 10% of the credits required for the program. - \ Item #2942 Section VIII (D)(3), Substantive Standards, Standards of Accreditation indicates that a branch may advertise and disclose its relationship to the main school only after the approval of the Application for a Branch Part I. A satellite location may disclose its recognized status and relationship to the main school only after it has been granted recognition by the Commission.
-A school submitting a proposed branch catalog should not include the proposed branch's affiliation to the main school until the Commission has approved the Application for a Branch Part I. - \\ Item #30 Section IV (B)(1), Substantive Standards, Standards of Accreditation requires that institutions avoid the use of ACCSC accredited status in a false or misleading manner.
-Therefore, applicant schools and proposed branches should not publish Catalog Checklist Item #30 in the applicant school's catalog or proposed branch's catalog.
-Rather, applicant schools and proposed branches should submit-with each copy of the school's catalog submitted for Commission review-a draft copy of Checklist Item #30 for inclusion in the school's catalog upon a grant of accreditation. - \\ Item #3143 See Section I (B)(1)(d)(ii) Rules of Process and Procedure, Standards of Accreditation.
+2 Item #2942 - Section VIII (D)(3), Substantive Standards, Standards of Accreditation indicates that a branch may advertise and disclose its relationship to the main school only after the approval of the Application for a Branch-Part I. A satellite location may disclose its recognized status and relationship to the main school only after it has been granted recognition by the Commission.
+A school submitting a proposed branch catalog should not include the proposed branch's affiliation to the main school until the Commission has approved the Application for a Branch-Part I.

+3 Item #3143 - See Section I (C)(2) Rules of Process and Procedure, Standards of Accreditation.